-Trying to maintain a vegan lifestyle as a freshman on campus, on the other hand, was extremely stressful for me.
+Trying to maintain a vegan lifestyle as a freshman on campus was extremely stressful for me.
 My schedule was packed, money was tight and I’d spend class thinking about how I’d get my next meal and what it might be instead of paying attention in class and managing my time well.

 During this time, I was never full after I ate, and the lingering emptiness in my stomach would bother me as I tried to go about my daily life.

 I was starting to get sick because I wasn’t eating well anymore.
-Sure, I’d avoided that freshman fifteen within the first few weeks of school, but my obsession with food started to overlap with the symptoms of an eating disorder.
+Sure, I’d avoided that “Freshman 15” within the first few weeks of school, but my obsession with food started to overlap with the symptoms of an eating disorder.